Overview

 Name Description

-Count text (plural) The plural text.
-Available placeholders you can use: [lower], [upper], [total], [page], [per_page], [total_pages].
+Available dynamic placeholders that you can use in the text for the different count types: [lower], [upper], [total], [page], [per_page], [total_pages].

 Note: this text is translatable with the facetwp_i18n hook.